Parimatch1/SV-Guides-Revamped/Rank Advancement Criteria.md

 ---

 # **Board of Governors-Chief of Staff+ Promotion Information**
 * At this point, promotions are much more than just statistics.
-Although these are still a factor, things like community engagement, departments, departmental activity, consistency, high trust, maturity, and more become a much larger factor.
+Although these are still a factor, things like community engagement, departments, departmental activity, consistency, trust, maturity, and more become a much larger factor.
 * Promotions to ranks this high should be discussed with users holding the same or higher rank.
 * Promotions to ranks this high should be approved by a user with a higher rank.